Top 10 Tips for Traveling Spain – Don’t Forget the TP!!

 MENU OF THE DAY

-Suggestion: With the current economic crisis, you can find a “menu of the day” for as cheap as 6 euros.
+Suggestion: You can find a “menu of the day” for as cheap as 6 euros.
 Not a bad deal for what you’ll get!

 PRACTICE SMOKING NOW

 Like much of Europe, Spain passed a law requiring non-smoking sections in restaurants bigger than 100m sq.
 Unfortunately, that takes up approximately .00008% of all restaurants in Spain.
 And even those restaurants larger than 100m sq. rarely follow the rule, although this is changing.
 Therefore, your choices are either to find outdoor cafes, for which there are many, or simply take up smoking now, because while in Rome….